Bellum Entertainment Group: Unresolved financial issues

 In 2017, Bellum began to be investigated by the United States Department of Labor for misclassifying workers as independent contractors rather than employees.
 Robert Lindsey, a DOL investigator, stated that Bellum was being investigated for missed and/or late payrolls.
 Bellum had wage claims filed against them by over 50 workers as of August 2017.
 Many of the cases are currently pending, and possible criminal charges are being considered by the state.
 Several employees who have won small claims suits over wage theft remain unpaid.
 Bellum also owes numerous companies unpaid money and as a result has been blacklisted from various distributors from consideration of production deals.
 It owes one company, Launchpad Entertainment, LLC over $275,000 in unpaid footage license fees that it used in programs.

 A legal notice published in the July 19, 2019, issue of The Hollywood Reporter indicates Bellum's library assets would be publicly auctioned by The Credit Junction (acting as the secured party) beginning July 22, 2019, before the actual auction occurs on August 15 at the office of a Santa Monica attorney.
 The auction would have been called off if Bellum secured their library for a payment of $10 million; it is unknown if they were able to do so.

+The founder was still being sought in 2025 and believed to be running other scams from Dubai.